Equipment Reviews

 2026-05-02

 For a commercial facility, a dip station should be treated like any other structural training station.
-Load confidence, weld quality, and base stability usually matter more than a long checklist of accessories.
+Load confidence, weld quality, and base stability matter more than a long checklist of accessories.
+If it feels wrong under a heavy lockout on day one, it will not improve with traffic.

 Tony Beck